gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/module-security/pull/20: Fix a bug in the `aws-cli-mfa` script where it didn't properly clear the previous session token before fetching a new one.
+  https://github.com/gruntwork-io/module-security/pull/20: Fix a bug in the `aws-cli-mfa` script where it didn&apos;t properly clear the previous session token before fetching a new one.

 </div>